akshay0611/FinPulse/README.md

 - **📊 Investments Page**: Dive deep into various investment options tailored for your needs.
 - **📝 Blogs Page**: Explore a variety of blog articles covering financial topics.
 - **📧 Contact Page**: Connect for support, feedback, or inquiries.
+- **🎓 Courses Page**: Access financial education materials and courses.
+- **🧠 Quiz Page**: Challenge yourself with quizzes to test and improve your financial knowledge.
+- **💻 Calculators Page**: Use financial tools like SIP, Lumpsum, SWP, Retirement, Loan EMIs, and more for practical insights into your finances.

 ---